dojot/dojot/connector/mqtt/vernemq/README.md

 The TLS connection has a maximum life time, see more about [Disconnect Plugin](./broker/src/dojot_disconnect_plugin) for VerneMQ.
 The TLS connection also has a configurable timeout, which is a VerneMQ configuration.

-Environment variables mentioned above are more described in [here](./broker)
+Environment variables mentioned above are described in greater detail in [here](./broker)

 ## How to connect a device with the IoT-Agent-MQTT with mutual TLS